-The City of Woodland Police Department is looking for experienced Lateral Police Officers.
-Police Officer positions with the City of Woodland are filled from an eligibility list.
+The City of Woodland Police Department is looking for Academy Graduates to fill Reserve Police Officer positions.
+Reserve positions with the City of Woodland are filled from an eligibility list.
 A description of the position, duties and qualifications is available from the City Human Resources Office or on-line at www.cityofwoodland.org/employment.

 ABOUT THE POLICE DEPARTMENT

 The Woodland Police Department is staffed with 64 sworn officers and 12 support employees.
-It, too, is expected to expand in size as the City grows.
 The Department is managed by a Chief of Police, a Deputy Chief, three Lieutenants, ten Sergeants, Support Services Manager, and a Police Records Supervisor.
 The Department has three Bureaus; Patrol, Investigations, and Community Relations.
 Police Officers are assigned to all Bureaus where the work in various capacities and teams.
 Within the Bureaus are many specialty units including K-9 , Traffic/Motors, School Resource Officers, Street Response Team, Narcotics Agent, Detectives, and Homeless Outreach Street Team.
 There are a number of collateral duties available to officers to include SWAT, Crisis Negotiations Team, Field Training Officer, Honor Guard, Arrest & Control Instructors, Firearms Instructors, Gang Resistance Education and Training (G.R.E.A.T) instructors, Social Media Team and Bicycle Patrol.
 The Woodland Police Department prides itself in being a service orientated agency using a Community Oriented Policing model and Intelligence Led Policing (ILP) strategy.
 The Woodland Police Department welcomes and practices constant community engagement, outreach, and activism.
 The City's Police Activities League (PAL) was formed and is led by Woodland Police personnel who place an emphasis on providing accessible and healthy activities for the city's youth.

 ABOUT THE CITY